petersaj/neuropixels_trajectory_explorer/README.md

 **For instructions, see the [Wiki](https://github.com/petersaj/neuropixels_trajectory_explorer/wiki)**

 **Updates and issues:**
+  * **Regularly pull new code:** try to use up-to-date code whenever possible, there are sometimes critical fixes/updates
   * Issues/bugs/suggestions: please open a github issue by clicking on the 'Issues' tab above and pressing the green 'New issue' button
   * Planned updates are marked as "future upgrades" on the issues page (https://github.com/petersaj/neuropixels_trajectory_explorer/issues).
 If you would like to be notified when a planned update is completed, click into the issue page for that update and hit "subscribe" in the lower right-hand corner